GabeStah/wcasg-audit/README.md

 - [x] Setup Node server.
 - [x] Install [pa11y WebService](https://github.com/pa11y/pa11y-webservice)
 - [x] Install [pa11y dashboard](https://github.com/pa11y/pa11y-dashboard)
-- [ ] Install headless Chrome to webserver
+- [x] Install headless Chrome to webserver
-- [ ] Add ability to request a scan by domain name
+- [x] Add ability to request a scan by domain name
 - [ ] Show results on a web page (unstyled or ugly is fine)
+  - [x] JSON output presently.
 - [ ] Allow API to be posted against from any sort of Hubspot or webpage html form.
   - [ ] While this doesn't need to focus on security, privacy is a good metric to uphold here.
 Public URL results should probably expire unless connected to a user id in the dashboard, never expire in the DB so that eventually the admin can search historical results.
   - [ ] Add throttling mechanism.